vitaly-t/custom-string-formatter/README.md

 The high performance of this library is enforced right in the unit tests ( see [./test/performance.spec.ts](./test/performance.spec.ts)).

-The engine can do the following inside 1 second:

-- replace 1 million variables inside a string that contains 1 million variables;
-- replace a variable inside one-variable string 4 million times in a row.
+The engine can replace over one million variables per second.
+It is faster than most alternatives out there, which make use of performance-expensive property tokenization.

 Tested under NodeJS v20/24.